 - Ruderalis can pass on desirable genetic traits to its cannabis crossbreed.
 Using the subspecies for hybridization opens possibilities for manipulating the crossbreed’s characteristics.

 - Ruderalis hybridization can produce cannabis strains that are suitable for indoor growing due to their autoflowering trait.
-Under indoor conditions, traditional varieties like Sativa and Indica do not start flowering in time.
-That’s because the indoor light cycle is not suitable for them.
+Under indoor conditions, traditional varieties like sativa and indica do not start flowering in time, as the indoor light cycle is not suitable for them.

 - Some autoflowering cannabis hybrids are fit for outdoor growing.
 In this case, extended exposure to sunlight does not affect their flowering time.

-- Ruderalis hybridization creates cannabis strains that are smaller than pure Sativa or Indica plants.
-This attribute is desirable to cannabis farmers who require discreetness.
+- Ruderalis hybridization creates cannabis strains that are smaller than pure sativa or indica plants.
+This attribute is desirable to cannabis farmers who require discreteness.
 The small size is also ideal for growing the crop in smaller spaces, such as at home.